salehmiri90/AnsibleCisOps/README.md

 # Introduction:
 Setting up Ansible to run playbooks with roles, group variables, and host variables is essential for efficient and scalable infrastructure management.

-# How to use
-Choose your operating system, then follow youtube video: https://youtu.be/qJaz_X_2XHA?si=JVyfYyscGKb314pf